Neha/designsystem101/README.md

 - Decide between flexibility vs consistency
 - Components within components
 - Modules - SCSS

+# Quality
+It is very important to maintain the quality of the code.
+When you have many developers working on one project it is good idea to enforce the code guidelines by using Prettier, CSSLint, JSLint, Formatting.
+These should be the part of the developers' IDE and to the readme of your design system.
+(This will gain the confidence of the consumer of DS)

+TIP: Make these rules as the part of your build pipeline too.

 # Documentation
 No matter how good your design system is but if you don't have good documentation no one is going to use it.